mikunn/exco/README.md

 ## Fault tolerance

 What happens when a task (a process that executes the function for an item) or the caller terminate?
-When using the functions with the `link` option set to `true` or left unset, all tasks and the caller will terminate as well.
+When using the functions without the `_nolink` postfix, all tasks and the caller will terminate as well.
 This is because all the processes will be linked.

-If this is not desired, setting `link: false` will fire each task unlinked to the caller.
+If this is not desired, calling the functions ending with `_nolink` will fire each task unlinked to the caller.
 In short, a terminating task doesn't have any effect on other tasks or the caller.
 If the caller dies, the spawned processes run to completion, but the caller is then not able to spawn the rest of the processes or collect the results.

 `Exco` won't currently restart terminated tasks.